 - If you don’t have orange food coloring, use red and yellow.
 Add one drop at a time until you get the color you’re looking for.

-Step 6: I find it easiest to pinch off the small portions before shaping them into cookies.
+Step 4: (Photo 4 above) Pinch off small portions of each of the three doughs.
 Portion about a tablespooon (about 15 grams (1/2 ounce) of dough.
 Place all the portions of each of the doughs on a baking sheet.

 Expert Tips

 The matcha portion of the dough can get a little stiff while it sits.
-If you notice it’s stiffer than the other doughs, just roll each portion between your hands briefly to warm it up.
+If it’s stiffer than the other doughs, just roll each portion between your hands briefly to warm it up.
 This will make it easier to shape.

 Recipe FAQs